maryleemarks/conCATinator/README.md

 ### Research & Planning Log
 #### Friday, 02/11
-* 9:00: make a plan to acheive mvps
+* 9:00 - 10:30: make a plan to acheive mvps
-* 10:30: research google geocode API
+* 10:30 - 13:00: research google geocode API
-* 13:00: research adding photos and videos in react/firebase
+* 13:00 - 14:00: research adding photos and videos in react/firebase (realize you need to learn authentication first)
-* 14:00: research adding authentication in firebase
+* 14:00 - 14:30: research adding authentication in firebase

 # Getting Started with Create React App